shuzhiquan/IRIC/README.md

 ---

 ## Introduction
-<p align="text-align:justify">The current version of IRIC (v1.1) provides a set of 19 approaches for imbalanced classification, in which 8 approaches are new implementations in R. All these approaches can be classified into 3 strategies: data level, algorithm level and ensemble-based strategy.
+<p style="text-align:justify";>The current version of IRIC (v1.1) provides a set of 19 approaches for imbalanced classification, in which 8 approaches are new implementations in R. All these approaches can be classified into 3 strategies: data level, algorithm level and ensemble-based strategy.
 In addition, we provide parallel implementations of Bagging-based solution to improve the efficiency of model building.
 All approaches in IRIC are presented in the table below.</p>

 <table border=0 cellpadding=0 cellspacing=0 width=843 style='border-collapse: